Michael Appleton: Return to Blackpool

 On 17 June 2022, Appleton was appointed head coach of Blackpool, his second stint at the club.
 He signed a contract until June 2026, succeeding Neil Critchley, who left two weeks earlier to become assistant to Steven Gerrard at Aston Villa.

-On 18 January 2023, Appleton was sacked as head coach at Blackpool, seven months after his appointment, after achieving one win in eleven games, leaving them 23rd in the Championship relegation zone.
+Appleton was sacked, seven months after his appointment, on 18 January 2023, after achieving one win in eleven games, leaving them 23rd in the Championship relegation zone.

+Charlton Athletic

+On 8 September 2023, Appleton signed a two-year contract to become head coach of Charlton Athletic.
+On 23 January 2024, following a 3–2 defeat at The Valley against Northampton Town, and no wins in ten League One games, Appleton was sacked.

+Shrewsbury Town

+On 26 March 2025, Appleton signed a contract with Shrewsbury Town until the end of the 2024–25 season as interim head coach, with Shrewsbury 14 points from safety with nine games left to play.
+Following Shrewsbury’s relegation to League Two, Appleton signed a two-year contract to remain at the club as permanent head coach in May 2025.

 Lawsuit

-In June 2005, Appleton announced that he was going to sue the surgeon whom he believed had ended his career early.
+In June 2005, Appleton announced that he was going to sue the surgeon who he believed had ended his career early.
 The surgeon's name was not announced, and the case was set to start in early 2007.
 In June, West Bromwich Albion began a £1 million compensation claim against knee specialist Medhet Mohammed El-Safty, whom the club described as "negligent".
 If West Bromwich Albion had won the case, it could result in many similar cases, the appeal court was told.

-Appleton's case against Mr El-Safty was heard by a high-court judge in Manchester, with evidence provided by Appleton's former manager Alex Ferguson and former teammates Ryan Giggs and Gary Neville.
+Appleton's case against Mr El-Safty was heard by Mr Justice Royce, a High Court judge, in Manchester, with evidence provided by Appleton's former manager Alex Ferguson and former teammates Ryan Giggs and Gary Neville.
 Appleton won his case, and on 23 March 2007 he was awarded £1.5 million in damages – thought to be one of the biggest pay-outs to an English footballer – as El-Safty had admitted he wrongly operated on him.
 It was said that he could have earned £500,000 a year in the Premier League, and the High Court also commented that his career could have lasted until 2009.